yuliu96/leonardo/docs/installation.rst

 PyPI
 -----

-Install Leonardo from PyPI using:
+#.
+1. To use Leonardo with CPU, install Leonardo from PyPI using:

 .. code-block:: bash